 Euonymus is a family of shrubs, small trees, and vines that is a very popular ornamental choice in many gardens.
 One common and sometimes devastating pest that targets these plants is the euonymus scale.
 Controlling euonymus scale bugs can be relatively simple and effective, as long as it’s done properly.
 Keep reading to learn more about how to get rid of euonymus scale.

 Euonymus Scale Treatment

 The first step in euonymus scale treatment is figuring out if you have an infestation.
-So what does euonymus scale look like?
+So, what does euonymus scale look like?
 Euonymus scale bugs go through a few stages of life, during most of which they’re too small to spot easily.
 You’re more likely to know you have an infestation when you see white to yellow blotches on the tops of the plant’s leaves.

 If you notice scales on your plant, scrape at a few with your fingernail.
 If you see an orange smear, the scales are still alive and need to be dealt with.
-If the scales simply crumble away dryly, all you have is the leftover shells of dead bugs and you don’t need to treat.
+If the scales simply crumble away dryly, all you have is the leftover shells of dead bugs and you don’t need to treat them.

 Controlling Euonymus Scale Bugs

 Though they’re very small, you can see the crawlers as tiny yellow grubs on the leaves.
 During this time, you can spray with an insecticide or horticultural oil.
-If you miss this crawler stage, another should occur 6 weeks later.
+If you miss this crawler stage, another should occur six weeks later.